sebashack/spulido1-st0263/challenge3/README.md

 The Wordpress deployment for this project has the following accomplishments as required by the lab guide:

 - A NFS GCP VM instance where the Wordpress directory has been downloaded.
-- Two GCP VM instances with [php-fpm](https://www.php.net/manual/en/install.fpm.php), which a production ready PHP FastCGI implementation that can communicate with NGINX and interpret (process) PHP files.
+- Two GCP VM instances with [php-fpm](https://www.php.net/manual/en/install.fpm.php), which is a production ready PHP FastCGI implementation that can communicate with NGINX and interpret (process) PHP files.
 - One GCP VM instance with NGINX that load balances the requests to the `php-fpm` instances that do the processing.
 - One GCP VM instance with MySQL.
-- One domain at which the website can be reached: https://sebastianpg.pro
+- One domain which the website can be reached at: https://sebastianpg.pro
 - SSL certificates created via certbot and Let's Encrypt.

 ## 2) Architecture